 - A. Distribution of Results: Meet results must be distributed to ALL participating clubs.
-This can be done at the meet site, by mail, or by posting on the Internet.
-Published results MAY NOT include the gymnast's date of birth.
-In addition, the Meet Director MUST mail or e-mail a copy of the Meet Results (All-Around and individual event scores for each level and age division) within 72 hours to: - 1.
+This can be done at the meet site, by mail, or by posting online.
+Published results MAY NOT include the gymnast's date of birth or USAG member number.
+In addition, the Meet Director MUST mail or email a copy of the Meet Results (All-Around and individual event scores for each level and age division) within 72 hours to: - 1.
 For Local Meets - a.
-State Administrative Committee Chairman, or designated State Administrative Committee representative.
+State Administrative Committee Chairman, or designated State Administrative Committee representative. - b.

-- b.
 Meet Director of the Pre-Sectional, Sectional or State Meet, depending upon the system of qualification. - 2.
 For Pre-Sectional Qualifiers or Sectional Meets - a.
 State Administrative Committee Chairman, or designated State Administrative Committee representative. - b.
+Sectional or State Meet Director, depending upon the system of qualification. - For State, Regional, Eastern/Western, and National Championship meets, see the meet specifics for each type of competition.

+B. Reports

-Sectional or State Meet Director, depending upon the system of qualification. - 3.
-For State, Regional, Eastern/Western, National, and NIT championship meet, see the meet specifics for each type of competition. - B. Reports - 1.
-Financial Reports: The Meet Director of State and above level meets must send a completed Financial Report form within 60 days (or otherwise designated time) to the designated person see meet specifics. - Report forms can be found at the USA Gymnastics website: http://usagym.org/PDFsIWomen/Rules/Rules%20and%20Policies/w-meetorgguide.pdf or from the State Administrative Committee Chairman - 2.
-Sanction Reports: Complete and return the Sanction Report Form including the Coaches and Officials Sign-in sheets along with copies of any Incident/Injury Report Forms to the USA Gymnastics Member Services Department and the appropriate Regional/State Administrative Committee Chairman within 72 hours. - Applicable competition fees must be sent to the State/Regional Administrative Committee Chairman of the host state (based on physical location of the meet).
-See Chapter 3, Sanctions.
+- 1. Financial Reports: The Meet Director of State and above level meets must send a completed Financial Report form within 60 days (or otherwise designated time) to the designated person see meet specifics. - Report forms can be found at the USA Gymnastics website: https://usagym.org/PDFs/Forms/Women/financial.pdf or from the State Administrative Committee Chairman - Sanction Reports: Complete and return the Sanction Report Form including the Sign-in sheets along with copies of any Incident/Injury Report Forms to the USA Gymnastics Member Services Department within 72 hours. - If applicable to that Region/State, sanction report forms will also need to be sent to the appropriate Regional/State Administrative Committee Chairman. - For State meets and above, competition fees must be sent to the State/Regional Administrative Committee Chairman of the host state (based on physical location of the meet).